-As taken from a quick search on the internet for the official definition of Kombucha , Wikipidea states, “Kombucha is a variety of fermented, lightly effervescent sweetened black or green tea drinks that are commonly intended as functional beverages for their supposed health benefits.
-Kombucha is produced by fermenting tea using a “symbiotic ‘colony’ of bacteria and yeast”.”
+As taken from a quick search on the internet for the official definition of Kombucha , Wikipedia states, “Kombucha is a variety of fermented, lightly effervescent sweetened black or green tea drinks that are commonly intended as functional beverages for their supposed health benefits.
+Kombucha is produced by fermenting tea using a ‘symbiotic colony of bacteria and yeast'”.

 A few years ago, a friend gave me the inspiration after giving me my very first baby, or “colony” of bacteria.
 “She lives” she told me.

-I had introduced myself to Kombucha 10 years prior, from learning all the ways to improve the health of my and my families “gut”.
+I had introduced myself to Kombucha 10 years prior after deciding to prioritize my families gut health.
 Learning that if the gut was healthy, then the body is healthy and thus has the strength to fight off disease and sickness.
 After all, I’ve read that a healthy digestive system controls 95% of our immune system.
 I was committed to purchasing my several jars of Kombucha from my Whole Foods natural market whenever I was shopping.
 It definitely made me feel healthier and more secure about my general health when I drank it.
 But, wow, it was pricey!

 - 5-10 C. Boiling water